Cybersecurity

 • Don’t rely on UUIDs for security.
 Never use UUIDs for things like session identifiers.
 The standard itself warns implementors to “not assume that UUIDs are hard to guess; they should not be used as security capabilities (identifiers whose mere possession grants access, for example).”

 UUID generation and management is going to be a growing space for security researchers and professionals due to their prevalence in Internet of Things (IoT) capable devices.
-For an interesting read on improper UUID management, please see the following article on Hackable Google Beacons made by Estimote, wherein the company tried to secure it’s implementation but still wound up vulnerable to Denial of Service and False Flag attacks.
+For an interesting read on improper UUID management, please see the following article on Hackable Google Beacons made by Estimote, wherein the company tried to secure its implementation but still wound up vulnerable to Denial of Service and False Flag attacks.